LuisGC/blog/content/blog/2017/05/baking-my-blog-with-JBake-and-Github.md

 After [enabling it for the first time](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/), Github automatically deploys in Github Pages whatever you put in the `docs` directory of your repo.

-I'm suffering the misbehaviour of Github Pages with relative paths, but for the moment I'm solving it with a sed command before pushing the baked content.
+I'm suffering the misbehavior of Github Pages with relative paths, but for the moment I'm solving it with a sed command before pushing the baked content.

 **Thanks Github Pages !!**